MV10/monkey-hi-hat/README.md

 * Command-line control is via SSH terminal connections.
 See the documentation _Quick Start_ for details about setting up and using SSH.
 My systems are configured for this, but frankly Monkey Droid is so much easier to use, I never actually connect via SSH any more.

 * Old school: a wireless keyboard with integrated trackball or other pointer control, which is obviously handy for more than just controlling this program.
 The program responds to quite a few useful keystrokes.
-As usual, please refer to the documentation, but my keyboard is hidden off to the side of the couch, and I most commonly use just a four keyboard commands that I can readily find by touch:
+As usual, please refer to the documentation, but my keyboard is hidden off to the side of the couch, and I most commonly use just four keyboard commands that I can readily find by touch:

     * `Right Arrow` to skip to the next visualization
     * `Down Arrow` to add an FX to the current visualizer